 Of course.
 Say that the emulator is written in C. Compile the emulator and run it on a MIPS computer.
 Now the program running on the MIPS is a MIPS emulator.
 This is a very computer-science-like notion.

-An emulator running on the processor it is emulating is often used for debugging.
+Running an emulator on the same processor it is emulating is often used for debugging.
 Working with an emulator is usually more convenient than dealing with the hard silicon of the actual hardware.

-A true computer nut (a "hacker", in the correct sense) will wonder if an emulator of (say) an Apple can run on an emulator of (say) an Intel machine that is running on a MIPS machine.
+You might wonder if an emulator of an Apple can run on an emulator of an Intel machine that is running on a MIPS machine.
 Yes, as long as the various emulators exist.

-For very many years (in computer years) assembly language was used for serious enterprise-wide programming for one reason: separate source files could be individually assembled, and later combined (linked) into the full executable.
+For many years assembly language was used for serious enterprise-wide programming for one reason: separate source files could be individually assembled, and later combined (linked) into the full executable.
 Each source file was assembled into an object module.
 This is called separate assembly (or separate translation).